 How can Benford’s Law help my nonprofit organization identify fraud?

 If we know the normal frequency of digits, then we can identify digit frequencies that violate that normal behavior.
 For example, Benford concluded that, out of a group of numbers, the first digit will be one about 30 percent of the time.
 Similarly, using the same function, we can expect the first digit to be eight about 5.1 percent of the time.
 Expected frequencies for each first-digit of the invoice amount are shown in the table below:

 |Leading digit||Benford’s Law|

 An excel file can be created to drop in the first digit of the amount of each check and then count the frequency of each number.
-Then take that count and divide it by the sum to give the % of each number.
+Then, take that count and divide it by the sum to give the % of each number.
 Compare the probability percentages in the AP check run against the Benford’s Law percentage.
 If the large anomaly in the data is calculated, it doesn’t necessarily mean the data is fraudulent.
 It would, however, provide a good reason for further investigation.
 Most of the time, a simple AP report with the vendor and check data will uncover a specific reason for the anomaly.
-For example, each month a company reimburses employees $70 for extra duty pay.
+For example, each month a nonprofit reimburses employees $70 for extra duty pay.
 On that day, you will expect to see the number seven more frequently than a normal check run.

 Director of Business Development